• Home

 Steve Fort, AICP

-Senior Planner
+Principal Planner

 Mr. Fort joined SEPPS in May of 2008 and brings a diverse background of public and private sector land use planning and construction management experience.
-He manages a variety of entitlements including institutional, commercial and residential projects as well as lot line adjustment, parcel and tract maps, and development feasibility analysis projects.
+He manages a variety of entitlements including institutional, commercial and single and multi-family residential projects as well as lot line adjustment, parcel and tract maps, and development feasibility analysis projects.

 RECENT ASSIGNMENTS AND PROJECT ROLE: